tzinmein/pertpert/README.md

 # pertpert

-This repository contains a small, whimsical tribute page to my cat Rupert — a charming black cat.
+This repository contains a small, whimsical tribute page to my cat Rupert — a charming companion.
 Rupert is older and a little grumpy, not much into toys, but he absolutely insists on his meals arriving on time.
 The page uses `boyboy.webp` as a full-page background and includes interactive, lightweight effects.

 Rupert's personality details:

-- Black cat, retired nap champion
+- Retired nap champion
 - A little grumpy and mostly solitary
 - Not toy-friendly; prefers meals on schedule
 - Use the "Feed Rupert" button in the page to record when you last fed him — the value is stored locally in your browser.